Troiki ne Dvoiki!

 "Mother said that we should wait a bit and then invite them for a visit.
 I agree with that - I can't even cook yet.
 First I must learn," she says.
 A month before the end of the school year she has no idea what will happen in the summer.

 Between studying for school and cooking lessons, Zhenya watches TV.
-"Charmed" used to be my personal favourite TV-series, but now my favourite is the Russian series "Poor Nastya."
+"Charmed" used to be my personal favorite TV-series, but now my favorite is the Russian series "Under Pressured Nastya."

 In a way Zhenya is also worse off now - the school bus doesn't stop near the village anymore, so she has to walk a couple of extra kilometers every morning.
 It hasn't done away with your enthusiasm for school?
 "No!
 Now we can even write with a ballpoint, not with a pencil!"